DP-Hype: Federated Differentially Private Hyperparameter Search

 \subsection{Differential Privacy}

 Differential privacy (DP) was first introduced by~\cite{dwork2006differential} and provides a mathematical framework to protect personal information of individuals when applying an algorithm to sensitive data.
-If an algorithm preserves differential privacy, then it is harder for an adversary to draw conclusions about the input when observing a specific output.
-In a setting where the data set is distributed among clients, we have to consider client-level DP.
-Here, we aim to protect the influence of an entire client's data.
+If an algorithm preserves differential privacy, then each client can plausibly deny that their data was part of the input when the attacker observes a specific output.
+In a setting where the data set is federated among clients and the server is trusted, there are essentially two scenarios called client-level and record-level DP.
+Client-level DP aims to hide the influence of an entire client's data, in contrast to record-level DP, where an adversary knows all data points of all clients except for one data point of the targeted client.
+In this work, we consider client-level DP to achieve the strongest privacy protection.

 In mathematical terms, it means that the ratio of output distributions for specific inputs when replacing data from a client is bounded by $\priveps$ except for a probability mass $\privdelta$.
 In this context, $\priveps$ is called the privacy budget and regulates the degree of privacy protection.
 DP naturally introduces a privacy-utility trade-off as more privacy budget means that the output of the corresponding algorithm can depend more on the input to achieve a higher degree of utility but also less privacy protection, and vice versa.